kreier/ml/README.md

 ![performance](pic/llm_cpu_gpu_tokens.png)

 Turns out that the token creation rate is inverse proportional to the size of the model!
 Or the time to create a token for the answer (TG) is proportional to the RAM speed.
 A large model might fit into your RAM or VRAM, but the larger the model, the slower an answer will be.
 The above graph has quantization 4 bit to fp16, yet the speed for TG is not related to the number of parameters or speed of the GPU, but the model size in RAM - at least for TG.
 Not a new insight, [on llama.cpp](https://github.com/ggerganov/llama.cpp/discussions/4167) there are conversations and graphs realated to this topic and Apple hardware.
-No wonder I get only 0.2 tokens/s for the larger 70b parameter if only using DDR3 ECC RAM
+No wonder I get only 0.2 tokens/s for the larger 70b parameter if only using DDR3 ECC RAM.
+And that 4-bit quantizized models are almost as precise as the full fp16 ones was tested in a paper 2023-02-28 ([The case for 4-bit precision: k-bit Inference Scaling Laws](https://arxiv.org/pdf/2212.09720)).
+With a quarter the size you could fit a model with 4x the parameters in RAM, or get the same model to work 4x faster.
+Since RAM size and RAM speed are both expensive.

 ![PP and TG for Apple hardware](https://raw.githubusercontent.com/kreier/benchmark/refs/heads/main/llm/text_generation_vs_bandwidth_apple_silicon.png)